Shynixn/MCCoroutine/docs/wiki/docs/coroutine.md

 A dispatcher determines what thread or threads the corresponding coroutine uses for its execution.
 Therefore, MCCoroutine offers 2 custom dispatchers:

 * minecraftDispatcher (Allows to execute coroutines on the main minecraft thread)
-* asyncDispatcher (Allows to execute coroutines on the async minecraft threadpool)
+* ~~asyncDispatcher~~ (Allows to execute coroutines on the async minecraft threadpool)

-However, it is recommend to use ``Dispatchers.IO`` instead of asyncDispatcher because it is more optimized.
+**However, it is highly recommend to use ``Dispatchers.IO`` instead of asyncDispatcher because the scheduling is more accurate. :exclamation:**
+Additional technical details can be found here: [GitHub Issue](https://github.com/Shynixn/MCCoroutine/issues/87).

-* An example how this works is shown below:
+An example how this works is shown below:

 ```kotlin
 fun foo() {